 FATF's report to G20 sets out how the FATF is helping to improve transparency and prevent the misuse of companies, trust and other corporate vehicles.
 This includes the availability and exchange of beneficial ownership information.

 This report consists of two parts.
-Part I is a report by the OECD Secretary-General regarding (A) the OECD/G20 Base Erosion and Profit Shifting (BEPS) Project; (B) Tax transparency through information exchange; and (C) Tax and Development.
-Part II is a Progress Report to the G20 by the Global Forum on Transparency and Exchange of Information for Tax Purposes.
+Part I is a Progress Report to the G20 by the Global Forum on Transparency and Exchange of Information for Tax Purposes.
+Part II is an update report by the OECD Secretary-General regarding tax transparency, with a focus on beneficial ownership information.

 For several years now, the OECD has worked closely with you to support the powerful agenda you have set to drive progress in tackling tax evasion and avoidance.
 While we have made a significant leap forward, setting high international standards and developing state-of-the-art tools to ensure the benefits of transparency can be accessed across the globe, we know that the challenges continue to evolve.